Buying a new-construction home: What to know — and what to avoid

 The top myth buyers of new-construction homes tend to believe is that builders won’t negotiate with them on price.
 That’s just not true, says Kerron Stokes, a broker/Realtor with RE/MAX Leaders in the Denver area.

 Hiring a real estate agent who specializes in new construction can give you extra confidence in negotiating with builders.
-Also, hiring an agent costs you nothing as a new-construction buyer; builders typically pay the agent’s commission from their marketing budgets, Stokes says.
+Also, Stokes says, builders typically pay the agent’s commission from their marketing budgets (which means you won’t have to).

-2. Budget for items not included by the builder
+2. Don’t forget to budget for items not included by the builder

-Note that new homes often don’t come with basics like window coverings, toilet paper holders and towel racks, or sometimes even light fixtures.
-Clarify what is and isn’t standard with your new home beforehand, so there are no surprises once you move in.
+Note that new homes often don’t come with basics like window shades, toilet paper holders and towel racks, or sometimes even light fixtures.
+Clarify exactly what does and doesn’t come standard with your new home beforehand, so there are no surprises once you move in.

 When in-house and outside lenders compete for your business, you gain more leverage to negotiate loan costs or interest rates, says Stokes, who was Harris’ real estate agent.